lpapailiou/fac/README.md

 #### Conditional statements
 <ul>
-<li>Conditional statements must start with the if keyword and a conditional expression (in braces).</li>
+<li>Conditional statements must start with the if keyword and a conditional expression (in round brackets).</li>
-<li>Then, a body in curly braces follows, which can contain zero one or more statements.</li>
+<li>Then, a body in curly brackets follows, which can contain zero, one or more statements.</li>
 <li>Optionally, an else keyword may follow, with another body as above.</li>
 </ul>